 Norwegian Gingerbread Cookies (pepperkaker)

 The Norwegian translation for gingerbread cookies is pepperkaker - pepper cakes.
-Which is funny, as there traditionally aren't any pepper in them (although many has begun adding pepper to it).
+This is funny, as there traditionally isn't any pepper in them (although many have begun adding pepper to them).

 The Norwegian gingerbread cookies are very similar to other cookies.
 They absolutely need to chill overnight.
 Which is the worst part of cookie baking.
 Other than that, it's a super simple recipe.

-Melt butter, light syrup, heavy cream and powdered sugar in a medium saucepan.
-Cool this mixture a little before adding in all the other ingredients; flour, baking soda, spices.
+Melt butter, light syrup, heavy cream, and powdered sugar in a medium saucepan.
+Cool this mixture a little before adding in all the other ingredients; flour, baking soda, and spices.
 Mix/knead well before covering and chill overnight.

 Bake in the oven for 10 minutes at 175C (350F).
 Let cool for 5 minutes on the baking sheet before cooling them completely on a cooling rack.
 For gingerbread house parts you may want to bake them for a little longer, but not by much.